khoapham/bitman/README.md

 		+ -M COL3 ROW3 [output_file]: Write module bitstream into partial file in the location start at COL3 ROW3.

 * How to calcute COL and ROW values in different FPGA families
-	* In 7-Series, ROW1 and ROW2 are strictly limited within a clock height.
+	* In 6-Series, 7-Series, ROW1 and ROW2 are strictly limited within a clock height.
 Cross-clock height operations are not supported.
-	* In the Virtex-7 family and XC7Z020 (ZedBoard): the COL and ROW values of a resource column are the X-Y coordinator of its Switchbox.
+	* In the Virtex-6, Virtex-7 families and XC7Z020 (ZedBoard): the COL and ROW values of a resource column are the X-Y coordinator of its Switchbox.
 	* In the XC7Z010 (Zybo): the COL value is equal the X coordinator of its Switchbox minus 2 (X-2).
 The ROW value is the same as the Y coordinator.
 	* In the Zynq UltraScale+ family: resource columns are organized as the pattern L-s-R